 For more information on dispersed camping on BLM lands see the BLM camping website here.

 Note: Similar to camping on Forest Service, you need an accurate property map.
 Frequently the property boundaries are difficult to define once you are there.
 The local BLM will have paper maps, they have an accurate map online and we use the OnX app.

-Make sure you know you how to drive and the limitations with the camper.
+Make sure you know how to drive and the limitations of the camper.
 We know well, that you can easily get yourself stuck.
 We have learned from experience on the trip in the photo above.
 Before we found this beautiful spot we tried a different place that the tires got stuck and we couldn’t make the turn to get out of.

 State and City Campgrounds